High-fidelity state transfer via quantum walks from delocalized states: CTQW on the cycle graph

 with $\mathcal{F}(\tau/2)\approx0.50$.
 The last inset (iv) shows the time-evolved state centered at antipodal vertex $b$ after being transferred at $t=\tau$.

-CTQW starting from a Gaussian state have at least one almost perfect state transfer, but its quality is subject to the initial standard deviation of the state.
-However, how robust is this state transfer for a longer time and over great distances?
-Is it possible to confine these states for a long time with high fidelity?
-Figure~\ref{fig.4} (a) shows all the local maxima of fidelity for CTQW starting from Gaussian states on $C_{100}$ from the first transfer time $\tau$ up to $10^4\tau$.
-At this point, it becomes clear how the transfer of a Gaussian state outperforms the transfer of a one-vertex state: the local maxima exhibit a quasi-periodic behavior with a high valued upper-bound limit.
-This upper-bound fidelity drops very slowly and remains higher than $0.99$ up to $t\sim10^4\tau$ for large $\sigma_0$, indicating a possible system to conceive a quantum memory.
+CTQWs starting from a Gaussian state reach at least one almost perfect state transfer whose quality is subject to the initial standard deviation of the state.
+To address how robust is this state transfer for a longer time, Fig.~\ref{fig.4} (a) shows all the local maxima of fidelity for CTQWs starting from Gaussian states on $C_{100}$ from the first transfer time $\tau$ up to $10^4\tau$.
+The state transfer of a local state has a small and non-periodic fidelity over large cycle graphs.
+At this point, it becomes clear that a Gaussian state transfer outperforms a local state transfer once the local maxima of fidelity exhibit a quasi-periodic behavior with a high-valued upper-bound limit.
+This upper-bound fidelity drops slowly and remains higher than $0.99$ up to $t\sim10^4\tau$ for large $s$.
+So, this indicates a remarkable preservation of the quantum state fidelity, whereas, for the local state, the same upper-bound fidelity is lower than $0.5$.

-To investigate how the fidelity of the first state transfer behaves over great distances, Fig.~\ref{fig.4} (b) shows the fidelity of Gaussian states at $t=\tau$ on graphs with $n$ varying from $10$ up to $100$ times of their corresponding initial standard deviations.
-The broader initial state has the best state transfer, regardless of the distance between the vertices.
-This shows that the state transfer depends only on the initial delocalization of the state.
-However, the transfer time for all Gaussian states follows $\tau\sim n^2$ while for the one-vertex state $\tau\sim n$.
-In the inset of Fig.~\ref{fig.4} (b), $\tau$ as a function of $n/\sigma_0$ shows that the wider the state is, the greater its transfer time gets.
-All states have ballistic spreading, meaning that the state dispersion over time follows $\sigma\propto t$.
-Recalling the uncertainty principle, the smaller the initial state dispersion in the position is, the larger the wave packet spreads.
-Therefore, for instance, while the one-vertex state has the fastest spreading with $d\sigma/dt=\sqrt{2}$, Gaussian states have slower spreading as their initial dispersion grows, and consequently minor transfer rates.
+To investigate how the fidelity of the first state transfer behaves over great distances, Fig.~\ref{fig.4} (b) shows the fidelity of Gaussian states at $t=\tau$ on graphs with $n$ varying from $10$ up to $100$ times their corresponding initial standard deviations.
+The broader initial state has the best state transfer, whatever the distance between the initial and antipodal vertices.
+It shows that the state transfer depends on the initial delocalization of the state, regardless of the graph size.
+Notice that the transfer time $\tau$ is quadratically greater for all Gaussian states than the local state, with all states having ballistic spreading.
+It means that the state dispersion over time follows $\sigma\propto t$.
+Recalling the uncertainty principle, the smaller the initial state dispersion in position, the larger the wave packet spreads.
+Thus, the localized state spreads the fastest, with a rate of $d\sigma/dt=\sqrt{2}$, while Gaussian states spread more slowly as their initial dispersion increases, resulting in lower transfer rates.
+Furthermore, besides the delocalization, the smoothness of the state is also a significant feature in achieving high fidelity (see Appendix \ref{sec:apend}).